 Aditi started her writing venture at five years of age.
 From magical fairies, unicorns, and princesses to stories about family and friendship–there are no bounds to her imagination!
 As an avid reader, she enjoys delving into the depths of the narrative.
 Her love for reading and creative expression has led her to become a regular contributor for Stone Soup Magazine, managed by the Children's Art Foundation.
 Several of Aditi's narrative pieces, including book reviews, short narratives, and poems, have been published on the magazine's blog.
 Aditi is also actively engaged with Skipping Stones and Story Monsters Ink magazines.
 Aditi was recently awarded the 2021 Skipping Stones Youth Honor Award for her efforts in spreading awareness about nature preservation.
 On that note, she published a nature photo essay along with some nature photographs in the magazine's Autumn 2021 issue, haiku art in the Autumn 2022 issue, and a poem that encompasses modern societal issues in the Spring 2023 issue.
 She continues to contribute to the magazine.
 In addition to Skipping Stones, Aditi also published an article about writing for a cause in the 2021 August issue of Story Monsters Ink.
-As a student writer for her community magazine, Stroll Hallsley, Aditi enjoys covering and writing about community events, families in the hood, and local businesses.
+As a student writer for her community magazine, Stroll Hallsley, Aditi enjoys writing about community events, families in the hood, and local businesses.
 She continues to contribute to several literary magazines/blogs by writing book reviews, poetry, and articles.
 As she continues her writing journey, Aditi hopes to start her own literary journal one day!